dssg/streetlights-crime/README.md

 The following R libraries are needed to run our programs: plyr, doBy, reshape, glmmML.

-Tables, charts, and maps are in the results folder.
+Various charts used for the project's report are in the results folder.
 Our datasets are in the data folder.

 Please see each folder for further documentation.